 Dr. Sameer Sheth, a neurosurgeon at Baylor St. Luke’s Medical Center, is hopeful about how this new technology can help ease symptoms for patients.
 “The additional features of this DBS system allow us to better tailor stimulation to each patient’s needs.
 Because every patient is different, this greater degree of control will be very helpful for individualizing therapy, which translates into better symptom reduction and fewer stimulation-induced side effects for our patients,” Sheth said.

-If you’re interested in learning more about deep brain stimulation and other innovative therapies for a variety of neurological conditions, schedule an appointment with a CHI St. Luke’s Health neurologist to begin your healthcare journey with Houston’s leaders in neuroscience.
+If you’re interested in learning more about deep brain stimulation and other innovative therapies for a variety of neurological conditions, schedule an appointment with a St. Luke’s Health neurologist to begin your healthcare journey with Houston’s leaders in neuroscience.

 Baylor College of Medicine | Baylor St. Luke’s adopts new Parkinson’s disease treatment